Alberta« Previous Entries

 Dec.
 5th: Stage 1, first coat of Ultramarine Blue and matte medium, very watered down, then applied thick in places.
 Inspired by photos taken by my good friend Ray Muskego in my home town, Cold Lake, Alberta during sunrise December 4th as misty fog drifted off the lake.

-Started April 7th this year, Rocky Mountain Vista recieved a facelift this week before I brought it in to be judged for a local exhibition.
+Started April 7th this year, Rocky Mountain Vista received a face lift this week before I brought it in to be judged for a local exhibition.
 There are subtle but positive improvements compared to when I posted it as finished on April 13th.
 Progress can be reviewed on the April 9th blog post.
-It is now truly finished!
+It is now well and truly finished!

 Takkakaw Falls, Yoho Valley, B.C.
-830 feet high, said to be the most impressive waterfalls in North America.
+830 feet high, said to be the most impressive waterfalls in North America next to Niagara.
 12 x 9 inches graphite, watercolors, based on antique Vandyck photos of the Canadian Rockies.

 I inherited some charming antique books of hand-colored “Vandyck Photogravures” of Canadian Rocky Mountains scenery as it was at the turn of the twentieth century.
-The monotone sepia and few other pale colors add such a warmth to the already beautiful scenery in the 1910 photographs, and since I haven’t tried watercolors for years I thought they would make perfect studies.« Previous Entries
+The monotone sepia and few other pale colors add such a warmth to the already beautiful scenery in the 1910 photographs, and since I haven’t tried watercolors for years I thought they would make perfect studies.